Setting Up a Python Development Environment with and without Docker

 To recap, before you could even start writing your app, you had to:

-Hunt down how to install Python, get pip installed, install virtualenv and now deal with using virtualenv on a very regular basis, otherwise you’re going to enter dependency hell.
+Hunt down how to install Python, figure out a strategy for loading environment variables, get pip installed, install Virtualenv and now deal with using Virtualenv on a very regular basis, otherwise you’re going to enter dependency hell.

 Then you had to learn how to install and configure Postgres, Redis and any other services that your application may use.
 Finally after that, you had to figure out how to run everything in a pleasant way with Honcho.